gosheffield/admin/README.md

 ### Summary

-GoSheffield is a non-profit monthly meetup in Sheffield about the [Go Programming Language](https://golang.org/).
-Organised by the local community, we focus on short technical talks and fostering the growth of Go in the area.
+GoSheffield is a non-profit monthly meetup in Sheffield about the [Go Programming
+Language](https://golang.org/).
+Organised by the local community, we focus
+on short technical talks and fostering the growth of Go in the area.

-We provide opportunities to:

-- Discuss and share knowledge on Golang and related topics
-- Socialise with people who are interested in Golang
-- Find or fill Go-related jobs

-We will help you choose and prepare Go-related topics if you are interested in speaking at GoSheffield.

-We endeavour to create a diverse and inclusive community.
-As such all attendees, organisers and sponsors are required to follow the community [code of conduct](https://golang.org/conduct).
+Our events follow the Go Community [Code of Conduct](https://golang.org/conduct).

 ### Organisers